cosmos/cosmos-sdk/docs/run-node/txs.md

 # Generating, Signing and Broadcasting Transactions

-This document describes how to generate, sign and broadcast a transaction. {synopsis}
+This document describes how to generate an (unsigned) transaction, signing it (with one or multiple keys), and broadcasting it to the network. {synopsis}

 ## Using the CLI